 “Lisa!
 LII-SS-A!!
 Let’s go to VISTA!”
 It’s Finn.
 Where did he come from?
 He strolls over, tracked by some teen girls in the crowd, no doubt crushing on him.
 Like all rockers he turns heads, and he also gets a few nasty glares from the jocks, and inspires whispered comments.
 I catch all of this in a glance, because it’s the usual.
 Finn is wearing no shirt (out!
 At night!) under his white leather jacket, showing off his tan- even though it’s in the mid 70s, a balmy night by Connecticut standards.

-“But, I don’t have that much gas-” I start to say.
+“But, I don’t have that much gas-” I start to say, thinking up excuses so I can just stay here and look at motorcycle man.
+I throw out the most obvious ones.
 Vista’s a haul.
 The Caddy eats gas.

 “I HAVE gas money!”
 Finn says, waving some bills in the air.
 Of course I want to get more alcohol (is there ever really enough?) but I’m also keeping my eye on Adonis, who sits atop his stallion- in the form of a bike- in the corner of the lot.
 I put the decision off for a minute or two, glancing to and from my new hearthrob , but finally agree to go.

-“Oh!…Okay!”I say, shrugging my shoulders and nodding my head up and down.
+“Oh!…Okay!”I say, shrugging my shoulders dejectedly and nodding my head back and forth.

 I can’t possibly fight against the pull of excessive drinking on a Saturday night, can I?
 I mean- I’m only human.
 A teenage human.I kick a pebble with the pointy tip of my suede, Peter Pan style ankle boots, and resign myself to the idea of leaving the beach.
 But a rule’s a rule- even the unwritten ones- and Saturday night’s alright for fighting-and the drinking that causes it.
 It’s times like these when I think someone should start a beer delivery service in this lot, because they’d make a fortune.
 God knows the pot dealers do.
 I know, I know -underage drinkers, fake id’s, the driving thing, the law- bad logistics-blah-blah.
 Still- I can guarantee a cash cow-especially in a town where you can’t buy beer after 8pm, and not at all on Sunday!
 We just need the right ( tighty whitey wearing?
 Air-guitar playing?) type to come in and entrepreneur his ass off.
 Offer a selection of beer, wine- maybe even cigarettes- at a huge mark-up.
 Just be swift- in and out, don’t get greedy.
 A couple of weeks, a month tops.
 Cha-ching!